 At times Elijah found God in grandiose shouts and flames, but also heard from Him in a humble whisper.
 And through all his highs and lows, he loved and served God.
 I can totally relate to this guy.
 He’s my kind of people.

-“Now Elijah the Tishbite, from Tishbe in Gilead, said to Ahab, ‘As the LORD, the God of Israel lives, whom I serve, there will be neither dew nor rain in the next few years except at my word.’”
-(1 Kings 17:1)
+“Now Elijah the Tishbite, from Tishbe in Gilead, said to Ahab, ‘As the LORD, the God of Israel lives, whom I serve, there will be neither dew nor rain in the next few years except at my word’” (1 Kings 17:1 NIV).

-Then, at the prompting of the Lord, Elijah went into hiding – first in the Kerith Ravine.
+Then, at the prompting of the Lord, Elijah went into hiding at the Kerith Ravine.

-At the ravine, just east of the Jordan, God miraculously made sure His prophet had water from a brook and food from ravens.
+At the ravine, God miraculously made sure His prophet had water from a brook and food from ravens.
 How crazy is that?
 Birds brought dinner to the man every night.
 Birds!
 Love it.
 God is Jehovah Jireh, our Provider.

-I think it’s important to point out here that even Elijah, God’s faithful servant and great prophet, had to endure the drought.
+Note that even Elijah, God’s faithful servant and prophet, had to endure the drought.
 He was provided for, but not kept from the strain and struggle just because he was living for God.
 Deep thirst, hard times, and hunger impacted Elijah’s days just like those of the rebellious Israelites.
 Just like yours and mine.
-Jesus spoke of this reality in Matthew 5:45 when He said that God “makes his sun rise on the evil and on the good, and sends rain on the just and on the unjust.”
+Jesus spoke of this reality in Matthew 5:45 when He said that God “makes his sun rise on the evil and on the good and sends rain on the just and on the unjust.”

 Droughts and difficulties are a reality for all of us.

 Turning again to the story, we see that back at the palace King Ahab was furious about the drought.
 So much so, that he searched high and low for Elijah.
-(1 Kings 18:10) But in spite of Ahab’s efforts, God kept Elijah hidden for about three years and used a drought to wring dry the rebellious nation of Israel in order to get their attention so they would turn back to Him.
+(1 Kings 18:10) But in spite of Ahab’s efforts, God kept Elijah hidden and used a drought to wring dry the rebellious nation of Israel to get their attention, so they’d turn back to Him.

-After the brook dried up at the Kerith Ravine due to lack of rain, the Lord sent Elijah to the home of a God-fearing single mom… a widow in Zarephath of Sidon.
+After the brook dried up at the Kerith Ravine, the Lord sent Elijah to the home of a God-fearing single mom… a widow in Zarephath of Sidon.
 Circumstances were bleak in the land.
 Crops had dried up and food was extremely scarce.
 Yet, in spite of the desperate times, God had a fresh and fruitful mission for Elijah.

 The Lord didn’t simply want Elijah to survive the drought, He wanted him to serve and trust Him in the arid, arduous trenches of it.
 God used the drought to lead Elijah to new places of ministry – places that brought hope and life to others – places where he had to walk with fresh faith in the unfamiliar.